Amherst Land Trust

 In recent decades, southern New Hampshire has experienced tremendous growth and development.
 Land values have risen sharply as the demand for housing outstrips the supply.
 Tax pressures and changing demographics induce even longtime residents to consider selling their land.
 One of the difficulties faced by preservation groups is that land often sells quickly.
 We may have a piece targeted for protection for years, develop a relationship with a landowner, and know just how a parcel fits into our plans.
 But when the decision to sell is made, it's often under financial or other pressure, and developers who have also been watching patiently have the resources to step in and offer money immediately.
 As land prices escalate, the Amherst Land Trust continues to explore new ways of funding purchases.

 To protect and preserve land in this market, we must be able to act quickly and decisively.
-As a private, not-for-profit corporation, the Amherst Land Trust has maximum flexibility in approaches to preserving land.
+As a private, not-for-profit corporation, the Amherst Land Trust has maximum flexibility in the approaches it takes to preserving land.
 Sometimes the Land Trust steps in to purchase and hold property because Amherst or another surrounding town cannot act until after Town Meeting.
 Sometimes landowners are more comfortable working with a private entity.
 It is our intention always to work cooperatively, not competitively with conservation commissions.

 A few options: